 - Not fully online: Unlike many lenders, Fifth Third does not have an online application; you’ll have to call the bank or visit a branch in order to apply.
 You may also have to visit a branch before closing, which makes the process of getting a home equity loan or HELOC much less convenient than with other lenders.

-- Limited availability: HELOCs are only available to borrowers in Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, Tennessee and West Virginia.
+- Limited availability: HELOCs and home equity loans are only available to borrowers in Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, South Carolina, Tennessee and West Virginia.
 Borrowers must also hold an eligible checking or savings account with the bank.

-- Annual fee: Fifth Third has a $65 annual fee after the first year.
+- Annual fee: Fifth Third has a $65 annual fee on HELOCs after the first year.
 You can get the fee waived, however, if you’re an eligible Preferred checking customer.

 Types of fees charged